-- Misting stations 0

-- 0 Mile marker and wayfinding signs

-- Accessible routes from parking lots to trail 0

-- Vehicle barriers 0

-- Water hydrants 0

-- 0 Hitching rails (equestrian trails)

-- Mounting blocks (equestrian and ATV trails) 0

-- Emergency phones 0
+Trash receptacles Restrooms Misting stations Mile marker and wayfinding signs 0 Parking lots Recycling receptacles 0 0 Shade structures and shelters Security cameras Accessible routes from parking lots to trail 0 0 Bicycle racks Vehicle barriers Informational kiosks Bicycle repair stations Water hydrants 0 0 Benches 0 Picnic tables Hitching rails (equestrian trails) Water fountains Dog waste stations Mounting blocks (equestrian and ATV trails) 0 0 Workout stations Lighting Emergency phones

-- Acquisition or lease of land or right-of-way easements for recreational trails.

-- Rehabilitation, restoration and/or repair of existing recreational trails, trailside a menities, trailhead facilities and/or trail linkages.
+- Acquisition or lease of land or right-of-way easements for recreational trails. - Rehabilitation, restoration and/or repair of existing recreational trails, trailside amenities, trailhead facilities and/or trail linkages.
 Rehabilitation means extensive repair needed to bring a facility up to standards suitable for public use, but does not mean routine maintenance.

-- As sessment of trail conditions for accessibility and maintenance.
+- Equipment maintenance and the purchase of trail equipment may be eligible if it is used for the sole purpose of trail rehabilitation, maintenance, and construction. - Assessment of trail conditions for accessibility and maintenance.
 Projects in this category can include: - Assessment of existing trails to determine the level of accessibility for people with mobility disabilities. - Development of programs to provide trail access information. - Assessment of existing trails to determine current or future maintenance needs.